 Consider this show your list of next restaurants to visit once things return to normalcy.
 Chef’s Table invites you into the restaurants, lives, and worlds of living culinary legends like Massimo Bottura, Francis Mallmann, and Gaggan Anand.
 This series is filled with heart and humanity, as it allows you an intimate look at these chefs’ dreams and principles.
 The raw nature of the show is what makes you fall in love with the food as you get to know the artist who creates these fabulous dishes.

 Of course, there are heaps of other documentaries worth watching, but these are some of our favourites.
-Sharing is caring, so let us know your favourites in the comments below!
+Happy exploring!